logion-network/logion-test/README.md

 You may also use `./script/init_data.sh` which will automatically fill-in the data for all legal officers both in the directory and on chain.
 Before running the script for the first time, do not forget to install Node.JS and run `yarn`.

 Note that, by default, logion's Docker images with `latest` tag are being used.
-In order to select other tags, you can save `.env.sample` file as `.env` and modify `.env`'s content to suite your needs.
+In order to select other tags, update `.env` file.

 Once you are done testing, you may want to:

-- Clean-up: run `./scripts/down.sh`
+- Clean-up: run `./scripts/down.sh` and stop Zombienet
-- Restart from scratch: run `./scripts/reset.sh`
+- Restart from scratch: restart Zombienet, then run `./scripts/reset.sh`

 ## Use cases